luiztiago/bootstraptherightway/README.md

 ## Grid

+Grid module of Bootstrap is one of the most modules used by the community.
+In some cases the developers import all bootstrap to use only the grid.
+I will not even talk about this case.
+Does not deserve to be commented! lol

+The most common, import some modules, and the grid is **one of the most imported**.
+The problem is: how many grids you will use in your application?
+If you look at the code, 48 classes are generated only for `.col-*-*`.
+There are 12 columns, each with four screen sizes (xs, sm, md, lg) and often, the developer uses only 2 or 3 of them.

+Here's an example of using the default settings to create a two-column layout with a gap between.
 You can modify the variables to your own custom values, or just use the mixins with their default values.
-Here's an example of using the default settings to create a two-column layout with a gap between.

-With this technique, the HTML code is much cleaner than using classes as `.row`, `.col-md-3`, `.col-sm-6`.
-And is easier to maintain the code to make any visual update, just by changing the css file.

 ```css
 .wrapper